Food

 When you see the FAIRTRADE mark on any product, you can be sure that the farmers who produced it are guaranteed a fair price for their crop which covers production costs.
 They also receive a premium that they can invest in projects to benefit their communities, such as education and health care.
 The farmers earn enough to look after their families properly and plan for the future.
 The Fairtrade mark can now be found on over 3000 products from more than 200 companies.

 Our Food Group are running regular fairtrade related events.
-Our next will be at ACE’s December Green Cafe on Saturday 9th December.
-More details on our events page or by contacting the group by email: acesettleandarea@gmail.com
+Keep an eye on our events page for details of our next or or contact the group by email: acesettleandarea@gmail.com

 Seed swaps: Many places are now running seed swaps with locally produced seeds.
 Our Food group lead, Melanie, also brings seeds to ACE events.